jkoshy01/Python-Challenge/README.md

 *You will use this resource to composed your data set.
 Pull this resource thisPyPoll/Resources/election_data.csv.

 *Here are the steps to calculate the analysis

-      *Number of total votes

   * " Calculate the total number of votes

-  * The percentage of the candidates that won
+  * The percentage of the candidates that had won

-  * The number of votes each candidate won
+  * The number of votes the candidate had won

-  * The winner of the election based on popular vote."
+  * And the winner of the election based on popular vote."

-Here is a example of how the analysis looks like
+Here is how the analysis should look like

 Election Results
   -------------------------